 What is especially incredible is that you can make it your personal quest to discover a whole series of art by the same artist hidden throughout the city.
 This October trip Florence was dazzling with “L’arte sa nuotare” (Art knows how to swim) by Blub, featuring famous figures and artworks wearing swimming masks on small posters.
 I love Blub’s ironic flair as humorous contrast to Florence’s focus on preserving its “serious” art history.
 His art is temporary, fun and made to make you smile!
 You can follow his work on Instagram.

-At last we made it to happy hour!
+At last dad and I made it to happy hour!
 Florian on Via del Parione, close to the Via Tornabuoni, is a second location of the famous cafe in Venice (the oldest cafe in Europe actually) opened by Floriano Francesconi in 1720 and known for its opulent interiors and exceptional menu and coffee.
 Legends say that in 18th century Venitian Florian was one of few spots admitting women and a favorite of Giacomo Casanova, a notorious heartbreaker of Italy!

 Even though Florian was not bustling with activity or patrons when we took our table, it surprised us with elegance of presentation and exquisite cocktail menu.
 Italy is definitely a country of wine and oftentimes it is pretty difficult to find a lounge to sit back and enjoy mixed spirits.
 Florian exceeded our expectations!